 Sri Lanka’s pristine beaches, breathtaking waterfalls, and scenic hiking trails have turned this South Asian country into an incredibly popular tourist destination for travelers from all over the world.
 If you would like to experience everything the island has to offer, you may do so by flying into one of Sri Lanka’s international airports, or by cruise ship, arriving at one of its seaports.

-All citizens —except those from the Maldives, Seychelles, and Singapore— visiting the island country are required to carry an approved Sri Lanka visa in order to be granted entry at one of the Sri Lankan border entry points.
+All citizens —except those from the Maldives, Seychelles, and Singapore— visiting the island country are required to carry an approved Sri Lanka ETA visa waiver in order to be granted entry at one of the Sri Lankan border entry points.
 The Sri Lanka eVisa is the quickest and easiest way to gain entry into the country and does not require visiting an embassy or witing in line at a port of entry in Sri Lanka.

 Obtaining a visa on arrival in Sri Lanka is also possible for certain citizens, though it is not available at all points of entry, and usually entails quite some waiting in long lines upon arrival.